AlanTracey99/TeloSearch/README.md

 This requires the use of a GRIT specific instalation of nextflow.

-*AS OF 20@24-05-2022 INPUT PARAMS ARE HARDCODED, THESE WILL BE MOED TO A TEST FILE.*
+__AS OF 20@24-05-2022 INPUT PARAMS ARE HARDCODED, THESE WILL BE MOvED TO A TEST FILE.__

 ```
 bsub -e error -o out -n 6 -q normal -M 1500 -R'select[mem>1500] rusage[mem=1500] span[hosts=1]' '/software/grit/bin/nextflow_grit run main.nf -entry top_tail'